freem/freemlib-neogeo/tools/sailorvrom/lua/readme.txt

   I still haven't tested the output, even after jumping to v0.10.
   If you aren't me and you see this message, you should probably panic.

+  However, I did a quick spot check using the data from smkdan's ADPCM-A demo, and the file and sample addresses checked out.
+(Still needs system testing.)

 * Sample size checking (e.g. if something will be too big)

 * Output size checking